weixiang-smart/P-HER/README.md

 # P-HER
-The code of paper "Progress Intrinsic Motivation-based Hindsight Experience Replay for Robotic Manipulation Tasks" submitted to ICRA2023.
+The code of paper "Trajectory Progress-based Prioritizing and Intrinsic Reward Mechanism for Robust Training of Robotic Manipulations" submitted to T-ASE.
 Our code is based on OpenAI Baselines and will be released soon.